recommend-games/blog/content/posts/sdj_2021_2/index.md

 ## Shortlist

-TODO
+Two out of three for both awards dead on, another game at least predicted for a recommendation – that's not too bad. 🧐 I will not deny that {{% game 310448 %}}Zombie Teenz Evolution{{% /game %}} bothers me though since I hadn't even heard of that before.

+Still, this year's outcome sets quite a high benchmark to exceed next year.
+I'll take the learnings from this year and hopefully will be able to improve my methods even further. 🤓

 All that's left to do is waiting.
-The jury will announce the winners on July 19, we'll be back shortly before that with the favourites for the two awards. 🤓
+The jury will announce the winners on July 19, we'll be back shortly before that with the favourites for the two awards. 🏆